Fire Safety

 • Visually (non-invasive), invasively, or using a combination of both methods.

-• Note: Invasive surveys investigate elements hidden from view (such as seals around pipes and intumescent sealing and sealing of joints) allowing examination of fire seals in line with technical details and compliance requirements.
+• Note: Invasive surveys investigate elements hidden from view (such as intumescent closer devices around pipes, sealing of joints and wall construction verification) allowing examination of fire seals in line with technical details and compliance requirements.

 Given the various survey options available, we will agree on the format and composition of the Survey Report before starting the work to ensure the information is compiled with the necessary detail and in the required format.